-The reset command causes all graph-related options that can be set with the set command to take on their default values.
-This command is useful, e.g., to restore the default graph settings at the end of a command file, or to return to a defined state after lots of settings have been changed within a command file.
-Please refer to the set command to see the default values that the various options take.
+The reset command causes all graph-related options that can be set with the set command to return to their default values.
+This command can be used to restore the default settings after executing a loaded command file, or to return to a defined state after lots of settings have been changed.